Birding By Boat for Experienced Birders

 Let your binoculars lead you, and we will safely facilitate your birding by boat experience.

-The Bruce Peninsula is on a major North American bird migration corridor, known as the ‘Huron Fringe’ which is a must visit for birders.
+The Bruce Peninsula is on a major North American bird migration corridor, known as the ‘Huron Fringe’.
+It is a must visit for birders.

 The Huron Fringe Birding Festival which takes place at McGregor Point, just 45 km south of our departure location takes place in our region every May/June, is enjoyed by many.
 The 2017 festival bird count tallied 181 species.
 The Bruce Peninsula Bird Observatory is located at Cabot Head on the Bruce Peninsula, just 60 km north.
 This station in North Bruce has a significant fall migration monitoring program.
 A total of 133 species of birds were detected in standard count area over the monitoring season.Book it